 - Regular submission of all syllabi to division office

-- Regular maintenance of office hours
+- Regular posting and maintenance of office hours

 - Institutional benchmarks for student performance and retention

 - Demonstrated ability to maintain academic quality and appropriate student interaction for all regular and overload courses

 Overloads will be limited to two per semester (the equivalent of 6-7 credit hours).
 On a case by case basis, if there is a documented staffing emergency, the Chief Academic Officer (CAO) may approve a third overload.

 Prior to the beginning of each semester, the division chairs, deans, or campus directors must request scheduled or anticipated overloads for approval by the CAO.
 A notice of approved overloads will be sent back to the division chairs, with copies to Human Resources.

 Effective 8.1.14; approved by Senior Academic Leadership Team 7.21.14; approved by Council of Division Chairs 7.28.14; amended to include provision for release time for Academic Clinical Coordinators 2.15; amended by the CAO and Deans of Academic Affairs and approved by the President 5.16